egasimus/glagol/doc/guide.md

   _filename: '/path/to/the/directory/called/src' }
 ```

+Okay, so far so good.

 ## Actually evaluating files

-In order to run the code in `alice.js` you say, just add this to the end of
+In order to run the code in `alice.js`, just add this to the end of
 `launcher.js`:

 ```
 app.nodes['alice.js'].value;
 ```

---or, equivalently--
+Or, equivalently:

 ```
 app.tree().alice;